saintzaw/tp/docs/UserGuide.md

       default.
 For example, `find /CODE /Cs2113t` will be treated as `FIND /CODE /CS2113T` by Modganiser
 >   - You should provide as many inputs as there are [parameter](#8-glossary) fields for the command.
       Missing or Additional Inputs will trigger an error by Modganiser
+> 4. How TO Interpret Screenshots
+>   - We will be providing screenshots as a visual aid for the various commands and they are exact replicas of what you would see when you run Modganiser yourself.
+>   - User inputs will always be flushed to the left of the Command Line Interface window while Modganiser responses will be indented right slightly.
+>   - However, to help you differentiate between a user input and Modganiser's response better in the user guide, all user inputs will be shown in green.
-> 4. Errors and Warnings
+> 5. Errors and Warnings
-     >    - If you are receiving an error or warning, do check that you do not have missing or additional inputs and that your inputs are in the list of accepted input
+>   - If you are receiving an error or warning, do check that you do not have missing or
+      additional inputs and that your inputs are in the list of accepted input
 >
 > ![ErrorMissingFields](UG_Screenshots/Error_Missing_Fields.png)
 >
 > ![ErrorTooManyFields](UG_Screenshots/Error_Too_Many_Fields.png)

+Now that you are better acquainted with this guide, let's talk about how to install Modganiser!
 <p style = "text-align:right"><small>Click <a href="#top">here</a> to return to the top</small></p>

 ---